kristian-lange-tw/JATOS_docs_v3/pages/jatos.js-Reference.md

 ## jatos.js variables

-You can call any of these variables below at any point in your HTML file after jatos.js finished initializing (`jatos.onload()` will be called).
+You can call any of these variables below at any point in your HTML file after jatos.js finished initializing (`jatos.onLoad()` will be called).
 Most variables are read-only.
 A few variables can be written into (e.g. `jatos.httpTimeout`).
 Those are marked '(writeable)'.

 ### IDs